Jagamohana Ramayana: Cultural aspects

-This work brought the tale of Ramayana to the Odia speaking region and it became quite popular.
+This work brought the tale of Ramayana to the Odia-speaking region, and it became quite popular.
 It faced significant opposition from the Sanskrit proponents and opponents of Odia literature.
 It is heavily influenced by the Jagannath culture.
-In multiple places the writer says that the writing is carried out by Jagannath himself.
-The book also enlightens some significant aspect of contemporary lifestyle.
-There are descriptions of pregnancy, customs and rituals followed during pregnancy etc. There descriptions of cultural practices that follows the birth of a child.
-There are descriptions of natural beauty of Odisha, living standards, foods, locations etc. It also contains reference to the popular Indian foods at the time such as puri, malpua, laddu, and rasgulla.
+In multiple places, the writer says that the writing is carried out by Jagannath himself.
+The book also enlightens some significant aspects of contemporary lifestyle.
+There are descriptions of pregnancy, customs and rituals followed during pregnancy, etc. There are descriptions of cultural practices that follow the birth of a child.
+There are descriptions of the natural beauty of Odisha, living standards, foods, locations, etc. It also contains references to the popular Indian foods at the time, such as puri, malpua, laddu, and rosogolla.

 Derivative works

-There were multiple books written that summarised the Jagamohana Ramayana called Tika Ramayana.
+There were multiple books written that summarised the Jagamohana Ramayana called Ṭikā Rāmāyaṇa.
 There were several of these abridged versions.
 One such work by Maheswara Dasa was just forty printed pages.

 In southern Odisha, the original Odia Ramayana circulated with new material being added over the years.
 This eventually grew to a massive volume of 3000 pages.
-This version is known as Dakhini Ramayana.
+This version is known as Dakṣiṇī Rāmāyaṇa.